The Good Vibrations

 These days, it's rare to come across a band with releases on a major label about whom so little is known, but the unwisely-named The Good Vibrations are one such.
 Were they British?
 Dutch?
 Belgian?
 The last seems the most likely, but it has to be said that they're pretty obscure.
 Their version of The Foundations' In The Bad, Bad Old Days (Before You Loved Me), a UK hit the previous year, is a vibrant, brassy (without actually containing any brass) take on the song that should appeal to lovers of little-known gems from the era.
-I haven't heard all of the flip, Shake A Hand, but expect something less interesting and you won't be too disappointed.
+The flip, Shake A Hand, is not only less interesting, but also Mellotron-free.

 You want Mellotron?
 You goddit.
 The 'A' is smothered in MkII strings, both a lead line and a background chordal part, making it effectively the lead instrument on the track, although it's the only one of their twelve extant tracks to feature the instrument.
 2008's under-half-hour compilation of the band's singles, I'm Thinking 'Bout, already seems hard to find, but it's probably the easiest way to track down a physical copy of their meagre output.